-General Orders No. 14 STATE OF IOWA

-ADJUTANT GENERAL'S OFFICE

-Des Moines, Iowa, Sept.
-3, 1924
+STATE OF IOWA ADJUTANT GENERAL'S OFFICE Des Moines, Iowa, Sept.
+3, 1924 and should be co-ordinated with arrangements made by the local committees in charge of the programs for the day.

 M-day test mobilization for the National Guard of this State commences 12:01 A. M., September 12, 1924.